-To train an urologist who should be competent enough to work independently in a Regional or District Hospital.
+To train a urologist who should be competent enough to work independently in a Regional or District Hospital.

-MSc training programmes shall be organised to provide a stable, well coordinated and progressive educational experience for the trainee, rather than simply provide health care to patients.
+MSc training programmes shall be organized to provide a stable, well-coordinated, and progressive educational experience for the trainee, rather than simply provide health care to patients.
 The programme includes

 - Basic and clinical sciences